jkomoros/code-sprouts/README.md

 This is a very simple tool to help create simple interactive bots that are primarily programmed using plain language, as well as a bit of structured state management.

+⚠️ There's not much to see here yet. ⚠️

 ## Running

 Install dependencies with `npm install`.